vmk1803/zostel/README.md

 - Create Folder in your local system

 ## Clone the Project
+- Create a Folder

-`git pull https://github.com/vmk1803/zostel.git`
+- open a new Terminal and type the below given snippet `git pull https://github.com/vmk1803/zostel.git`
+- Here type npm i or npm install
+- Now to frontend and do npm i
 - Now the project is ready just go and visit home page

 # Project Snapshots